TART-MSU/Causality_abs_refinement/README.md

 ## Mountain Car
 ### Generating Data
-Sam as Lunar Lander we begin with generating traces, to generate traces for a single scenario, use the command below:
+Same as Lunar Lander we begin with generating traces, to generate traces , use the command below:
 ```bash
 python /Mountain_car/traces/gen_traces.py
 ```